 There are resorts and spas where you can sign in for the night and indulge in a leisurely and much-deserved spa treatment too.
 The Yarra Valley wine tasting De Bortoli and cheese from the local dairy farms will make sure that you really unwind like never before.

-And there you have it, the perfect one week itinerary for Melbourne exploring the city, scenic spots of Great Ocean Road, Yarra Valley, and the Grampians.
-If you have more than 7 days in Melbourne and looking to stay longer.
-Check out these tips for applying for an Australia work visa for American citizens.
+And there you have it, the perfect one-week itinerary for Melbourne exploring the city, scenic spots of Great Ocean Road, Yarra Valley, and the Grampians.
+If you have more than 2 weeks in Australia you can certainly add an additional city your itinerary or if you which to stay longer, check out these tips for applying for an Australia work visa for American citizens.

 - Places To Visit In Sydney